 What does the research say?

-An evaluation of the Donor Conception Network children's books showed that parents typically begin using the books very early in their children's lives, with most (76.9%) starting before age 2 (Harper et al., 2022).
-Mothers were most often the primary readers (42.6%), though in many families (36.1%) both parents read together, typically about once per month (Harper et al., 2022).
+An evaluation of the Donor Conception Network children's books showed that parents typically begin using the books very early in their children's lives, with most (77%) starting before age 2 (Harper, 2022).
+Mothers were most often the primary readers (43%), though in many families (36%) both parents read together, typically about once per month (Harper, 2022).
 Parents noted that the books helped give children the vocabulary to discuss and ask questions.

 Mac Dougall et al. (2007) found that many parents struggle to find books that address their specific family situation and perceive books as too advanced for their young children.
 Schwartz-DuPre and Sowards (2023) critiqued existing children’s books about donor conception for often reflecting privileged, white, and affluent families while omitting racial and financial barriers in assisted reproductive technology processes.
 They also note that many books often portray mothers as sad or incomplete without children, perpetuating societal expectations around motherhood.
 Donors are depicted as anonymous gift-givers, downplaying the financial and emotional complexities of donor conception.
 Animals and non-human characters frequently portray family roles, simplifying the complex realities of donor conception.